rhjensen79/containers101/docs/dockerfile.md

 ```

 Note the `.` in the end.
 It's important, and means that docker should look for a Dockerfile in the current directory, so don't forget it.
+The `-t` is to give the container a tag, so we can request it.
+A tag consist of a name:version
+You can use `latest` to get the lastest version, but it's considered best practice, to always describe the version, so you are sure what you are getting, and you are able to revert to an earlier version, if that is needed.
+For now, our version is 1

-After a bit of time, you should see some output, that looked something like this.
+After a bit of time, you should see output, that looks something like this.

 ```bash
 => exporting to image                                   1.4s